jfieberg/Data4Ecologists/README.md

 - **birdmalariaLFS**: data set containing lifetime reproductive success, sex, year of birth, and lifespan for great reed warblers from Asghar et al. 2015.
 Science 347:436-438.
 - **birdmalariaTL**: observations of telomere length as well as demographics and infection status of great reed warblers from Asghar et al. 2015.
 Science 347:436-438.
 - **birdmalariaO**:  great reed warbler observations of offspring telomere length and mothers' infection status (infected with malaria or not) from Asghar et al. 2015.
 Science 347:436-438.
+- **ButterflyCounts**:  Counts of the baltimore checkerspot butterfly from 2012-2020.
 - **carppassage**: data from experimental trials aimed at blocking passage of carp in lock and dams along the Missippi River.
 - **clutch**:  Mallard (*Anas platyhynchos*) clutch sizes in two types of nest structures and cropland area within a 3.2-km radius circular buffer around the nest structure in western Minnesota during 1997–1999.
 - **CovidMN**: data on covid cases in Minnesota, downloaded on January 15, 2021
 - **d.grassall**:  counts of grassland birds in waterfowl production areas subjected to one of two treatments (cut or control).
 Data are from Thompson et al. 2016.
 - **d.woodall**:  counts of woodland/parkland birds  in waterfowl production areas subjected to one of two treatments (cut or control).
 Data are from Thompson et al. 2016.
+- **EggReject**: Experiment to evaluate differential responses to nest parasitism for bold and shy individuals
 - **elephantmove**: weekly movement metrics calculated using location data from 35 African elephants between 2008 and 2015
 - **fish**: data used to predict the number of fish caught by visitors of a state park.
+- **Fish_Mercury**: Mercury concentrations in various fish species collected across a number of states from 2018 to 2019.
 - **gala**:   plant species richness for 29 islands in the Galapagos Islands archipelago
 - **hgdat**: mercury and log mercury concentrations from Rave et al. 2014
 - **HrData**: data containing the size of wolf home ranges, extent of linear features, and primary productivity (from Dickie et al. 2022).